outpaddling/Coding-Standards/README.md

 it's a nightmare for the end user.
 They'd have an easier time with a simple Makefile.

 2. Do not bundle dependencies.
-The build system should build your program and nothing else.
+The build system should build this project and nothing else.
 This is not only a good idea, it's policy for many mainstream package managers: